liquidinstruments/moku-examples/docs/api/getting-started/starting-mim.md

 Depending on which programming language you choose, each step may look a little different.

 :::tip MATLAB, LabVIEW Support
-Multi-instrument Mode is available through all of our APIs, including MATLAB and LabVIEW.
+Multi-Instrument Mode is available through all of our APIs, including MATLAB and LabVIEW.
 This guide currently covers Python and cURL usage, with more language examples coming soon.
 :::

-## Selecting the Multi-instrument Mode Configuration
+## Selecting the Multi-Instrument Mode Configuration

 The configuration is parameterized by the number of slots you wish to have.
-Specifying "1" is equivalent to disabling Multi-instrument Mode.
+Specifying "1" is equivalent to disabling Multi-Instrument Mode.

 |  Device    | Slots Available |
 | :--------: | :-------------: |